... ...

 PRIVATE MIDWIFE

-• Support through various birth preferences (including but not limited to, vaginal birth, VBAC, & caesarian section)
+• Support through various birth preferences (Including but not limited to: Water Birth, Breech Birth, VBAC etc.)

 PRIVATE OBSTETRICIAN